California Knife Law – The Complete Guide (In Plain English)

 Switchblades and Automatic Knives:

 Switchblade knives, also known as automatic knives, are prohibited in California.
 These types of pocket knives open automatically with the press of a button or other mechanical device.
 The blades on these knives can be opened quickly and easily without manual manipulation of the blade itself.
+Any switchblade with a blade length of 2 inches or more is illegal.

 Ballistic (Throwing) Knives:

 Ballistic (throwing) knives are illegal to own in California.
 These pocket knives have a detachable blade that is designed to be thrown at an object or person by releasing it from its handle.
-Throwing knives can cause serious injury if used improperly and they are not allowed under state law.
+Throwing knives can cause serious injury if used improperly, and they are not allowed under state law.

 In California, it is important to be aware of the prohibited knife types that are illegal to own and carry.
 Additionally, there are age restrictions for knife ownership in the state as well.